 strategic-goals-07

-NATIVE GENOME
+THE KSA NATIVE GENOME PROJECT

 Interrogating terrestrial ecosystems to promote biodiversity conservation and combat desertification and climate change